Avicii: Relationships

 From 2011 to 2013, Bergling dated Emily Goldberg, an American student.
 He then dated Racquel Bettencourt, a Canadian student and model; they lived together in California before splitting up in late 2014.
-At the time of his death, he was dating Tereza Kacerova, a model; they had decided to keep their relationship private.
+On the podcast Sofia with an F, Bettencourt revealed she and Bergling got back together in the beginning of 2016.
+The reunion resulted in a pregnancy that was miscarried.
+At the time of his death, he was dating Tereza Kačerová, a Czech model; they had decided to keep their relationship private.

 Health

 In January 2012, Bergling was hospitalised for 11 days in New York City with acute pancreatitis caused by excessive alcohol use.
+Between 2012 and 2014, Bergling was prescribed opioids for the pain caused by his pancreatitis, including OxyContin and Vicodin, to which he developed an addiction.
 In 2014, Bergling underwent surgery and had both his appendix and gallbladder removed.
-In 2016, Bergling's health deteriorated, and he retired from performing live.
-Between 2012 and 2014, Bergling was prescribed opioids for the pain caused by his pancreatitis, including OxyContin and Vicodin, to which he developed an addiction.
+In 2015, Bergling entered a rehab facility, later announcing in March 2016 that he would be retiring from touring.
 In the 2017 documentary Avicii: True Stories, directed by his close and longtime collaborator Levan Tsikurishvili, Bergling spoke about his physical and mental health struggles.
 The documentary depicts the pressure from his management to continue performing live in spite of his objections.

 Following his retirement, Bergling took up transcendental meditation, which he credited with reducing his anxiety, and started seeing a therapist.

 High pressure from management and fans to continue touring and maintaining his public persona were cited as key reasons for his suicide, according to GQ.
 In a statement from the article, "Bergling feared upsetting fans.
 He was sensitive to the 'flood of hate mail' after cancelled gigs."

 His manager, Arash Pournouri, admitted that he knew of Bergling's anxieties but refused to label them a problem of mental health.
 Furthermore, his management team only became aware of his painkiller addiction in November 2014.
 They staged two interventions for him, neither of which were successful.
 Pournouri rescheduled many shows in order for Bergling to recover in Stockholm.
 Having discovered his client's alcohol issues earlier, Pournouri set out to forbid his promoters from offering him alcohol, clearing out his minibar and focusing on his recovery.
-Problems worsened, however, when there were no crew to "keep tabs" on Bergling during his recuperation.
+Problems worsened, however, when there was no crew to "keep tabs" on Bergling during his recuperation.
 Pournouri met with Bergling's father Klas in 2014 to share concerns about Bergling's health.

 Against his client's wishes, Pournouri claimed to have cancelled two more world tours, which would have added up to approximately US$2.9 million in profits.